-Adam Barham, Assistant Librarian Manager in the Art Library, takes a look at the rare Leeds Pottery Drawing & Pattern Books…
+Adam Barham, Assistant Librarian Manager in the Art Library, takes a look at our collection of rare Leeds Pottery Books…

-The Leeds Pottery Drawing & Pattern Books are among the most unique items stored at Leeds Central Library.
-Compiled by the Leeds Pottery company for production and sales purposes, these volumes are a valuable source for ceramics enthusiasts and anyone interested in Leeds history.
+Leeds Central Library houses several rare volumes relating to the Leeds Pottery Company.
+These include the Design, Drawing & Pattern Books and another set of volumes entitled ‘Designs of Sundry Articles of Queens or Cream-Colou-r’d Earthen-Ware…’.
+Produced by the company for production and sales purposes, these volumes are a key source for ceramics enthusiasts and anyone interested in Leeds history.

 An introduction to the Leeds Pottery

 Pottery production in Leeds reached its creative zenith in the 18th and 19th centuries.
 The foremost manufacturer of this period was the Leeds Pottery, situated near Jack Lane in Hunslet.
 The company achieved widespread fame with its creamware; a glazed earthenware with a rich cream colour.
 Although other potteries in the country made creamware, the Leeds product was of such high standard that all creamware became popularly known as ‘Leedsware’.
 Besides creamware the Leeds Pottery produced other ceramics such as pearlware, drabware and black basalt ware.

 According to evidence from 18th-century land leases and legal contracts, the Leeds Pottery was established as a business c.1770.
 Initially the company traded as Humble, Green & Co., but the trading name changed several times over the years.
 After its foundation the Leeds Pottery soon found success, selling its wares to both domestic and overseas markets.
 Unfortunately the popularity did not last: business suffered in the later 1800s due to increased competition and the company closed in 1881.

 The Design, Drawing & Pattern Books